containernetworking/cni.dev/content/plugins/plugins/main/macvlan/_index.md

 ## Notes

-* If you are testing on a laptop, please remember that most wireless cards do not support being enslaved by macvlan.
+* If are testing on a laptop, please remember that most wireless cards do not support being enslaved by macvlan.
 * A single master interface can not be enslaved by both `macvlan` and `ipvlan`.